See Jupiter in all its infrared glory through the eyes of NASA’s James Webb Space Telescope

 For astronomers, the data was proof that Webb can detect faint objects like satellites or rings even when they are near very bright celestial bodies like Jupiter, Saturn, or Mars.
 (In some images, Europa’s shadow is visible near Jupiter’s red spot.)

-In the future, they hope to use Webb to observe plumes of water spewing forth from Europa’s underground ocean, through its icy crust, and into space—as well as similar phenomena occurring on Saturn’s moon, Enceladus.
+In the future, they hope to use Webb to observe plumes of water erupting from Europa’s underground ocean, spewing through its icy crust and into space—as well as similar phenomena occurring on Saturn’s moon, Enceladus.
 Such study could yield insight on the composition of these oceans, which some believe could harbor alien life.

 Beyond that, the test results also shed light on Webb’s ability to track objects hurtling through space at high velocities.
-Jupiter, which orbits the sun at roughly 29,000 miles per hour, registers at a speed of 3.3 milliarcseconds per second from where the Webb telescope is stationed (milliarcseconds are a measure of degrees traveled in orbit).
+Jupiter, which orbits the sun at roughly 29,000 miles per hour, clocks in at an apparent speed of 3.3 milliarcseconds per second from where the Webb telescope is stationed (milliarcseconds are a measure of degrees traveled within its field of vision).
 However, the telescope’s tracking of an asteroid flying between Mars and Jupiter demonstrated that Webb could follow objects moving up to 67 milliarcseconds per second—more than twice the maximum for which it was engineered.

 But to throw the universe into perspective: However fast these objects are moving in absolute time, the sheer vastness of space still dwarfs.
 As NASA puts it, Webb photographing a 67 milliarcsecond-per-second target would be like you photographing a turtle crawling, a mile away from where you’re standing.